FROM THE OFFICE OF THE VICE PRESIDENT FOR RESEARCH AFFAIRS

 - GRASP-FMG: two co-Principal Investigators.
 One co-PI must be an LLU faculty member.
-The second co-PI must be a healthcare provider with an advanced degree in a healthcare specialty and an employee of LLU-FMG.
+The second co-PI must be an non-MD health care provider or specialist with an advanced degree in a health care specialty and an employee of LLU-FMG.

 - GRASP-MC: two co-Principal Investigators.
 One co-PI must be an LLU faculty member.
-The second co-PI must be a healthcare provider with an advanced degree in a healthcare specialty and an employee of LLUMC.
+The second co-PI must be an non-MD health care provider or specialist with an advanced degree in a health care specialty and an employee of LLUMC.

 - GRASP-Intl: two co-Principal Investigators.
 One co-PI must be an LLUH faculty member.
 The second co-PI must be a professional with a post-baccalaureate degree and employed by an international SDA hospital, medical center, college or university.

 (One page for each previous GRASP awardee, to be submitted with LOI form): If one or both of the applicants is a previous GRASP recipient, provide the following for each previous GRASP award.